ipadkid358/FLEXit/readMe.md

 ## FLEXit

-A simple, open source tweak for opening [FLEX](https://github.com/Flipboard/FLEX) by holding on the statusbar.
-This tweak is better than [FLEXing](https://github.com/NSExceptional/FLEXing) because of the setup proccess for the developer, and the its dependency on libobjcipc and Activator
+A simple, open source tweak for opening [FLEX](https://github.com/Flipboard/FLEX) by pressing both volume buttons at the same time

 To compile:
 ```sh